 - Production Posse: His usual go-to cinematographers are Dante Spinotti and Dion Beebe.
-Dennis Farina also tended to show up in his films.

 - Shown Their Work: Regarding the law's enforcement, its breaking, and his settings.
 Heat in particular is very accurate in how the actors handle their firearms.
 Blackhat is also notable in this regard, being rather accurate in its portrayal of computer security.